 - T – Time-bound

-Are you looking to lose 2 pounds per week or are you hoping to drop 5 lbs?
-Establishing your goal weight will help you stay motivated as it gives you something to work towards.
+Are you looking to lose 2 pounds per week or are you hoping to drop 5 lbs over 2 months?
+Establishing your goal will help you stay motivated as it gives you something to work towards.
 Rather than just wanting to lose a few pounds, how about creating a specific wardrobe goal where the number of inches lost is more impressive than the number on the scale?

 When losing weight, especially in a short time frame, it’s important to remember that success doesn’t happen overnight.
 Everyone starts somewhere and there are different body types so don’t compare yourself to others or allow yourself to be discouraged if you aren’t losing as quickly as someone else.
 Setbacks are frustrating but try not to let them get the best of you.